mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 "Centralization" measures the contribution of a function's technical design to consolidation.
 As such, it is a primarily architectural phenomenon.

 Centralization is not a binary condition; it is a continuum.
-At one extreme, a function designed to be absolutely controlled by a single entity (see {{direct}}) represents complete centralization; at the other extreme, a function whose value can be realized by any two parties without the possibility of any external interference or influence represents complete decentralization (sometimes referred to as "distributed" or "peer-to-peer").
+At one extreme, a function designed to be absolutely controlled by a single entity (see {{direct}}) represents complete centralization; at the other extreme, a function whose value can be realized by any two parties without the possibility of any external interference or influence represents complete decentralization (referred to as "distributed" in {{RAND}} or sometimes called "peer-to-peer").

 While a few functions might occupy the ends of this spectrum, most reside somewhere between the extremes.
 Therefore, it is often useful to consider the amount of "consolidation risk" associated with a function's design, depending on the scale, scope, and nature of the influences on it.
 Note that a function might have more than one source of consolidation risk, each with its own characteristics.